webix-hub/docs/data/desktop/excelviewer.md

 ####setSheets()

-sets tabs for excel sheets
+sets tabs in the toolbar (should correspond to excel sheets)

 parameters: